alex-bu-89/tips-and-tricks/tips/javascript.md

   alert ('hello');
 };

-// define the Student class
+// define the student class
 function Student() {
   // Call the parent constructor
   Person.call(this);